 Additionally, parents may want to look into cell phone applications that can block teens from texting while driving or engaging in other cell phone distractions while behind the wheel.

 However, sometimes teens aren’t the cause of a wreck.
-If your teenager was injured in a Fulton County car crash caused by someone else’s negligence, call an experienced Atlanta personal injury lawyer today at the Law Offices of Shane Smith at 770-HURT-999 for a free consultation.
+If your teenager was injured in a Fulton County car crash caused by someone else’s negligence, call an experienced Atlanta personal injury lawyer today at Shane Smith Law at 770-HURT-999 for a free consultation.